cthorley/tf-common/vpc/README.md

 A minimal IPv4 VPC solution

 ## Usage
 This module captures (perhaps) the most common basic networking pattern for AWS VPCs.
-It does not attempt to provide a network address schema of any kind.
+No attempt is made to provide a network address schema of any kind.

 Module callers must define the following variables: